Ice cream, Santa Claus and summer swims: One woman’s nightmarish memoir of childhood

 By Marie Kouthoofd

 One in five girls and one in 20 boys is a victim of child sexual assault, according to the Children’s Bureau where more information about sex crimes are provided, an office of the Administration for Children and Families, a division of the United States Department of Health and Human Services.

 Barbara J. Hansen, author of the 2004 book titled “Hear the Cry of the Child: The Deafening Silence of Sexual Abuse” and Beauty Out of Ashes support group facilitator, is getting her message out.

 “I’ll speak to anyone who wants to listen,” she said.

-Whether locally, nationally or globally, this 73-year-old mother of three continues to speak out, teach, advocate and has found her voice — a voice that she asserts will never be silenced again.
+Whether locally, nationally or globally, this 73-year-old mother of three continues to speak out, teach, advocate and has found her voice — a voice that she asserts will never be silenced again, because they all know that fighting a sexual charge without the help of attorneys is impossible.

 As a toddler and until the age of 8, Hansen endured repeated sexual abuse at the hands of her maternal grandfather.